annTheDreamer/social_media/README.md

 - Via Visual Studio Code

     1. Open the folder with VS Code
-    2. Open the index.html file with a live server extension "Five Server"
+    2. Open the index.html file with the live server extension "Five Server"